Instructor: Prof. Chris Ormel

 You will be conducting a research project in the area of numerical gravitational dynamics.
 The procedure is the following:

 A fuller description on each of these topcis will be provided.
-The deadline is XXX.
+The deadline to complete the problems and pick a project is 30 April.
 Projects are distributed on a first come, first serve basis.
 More challenging projects (two stars) may take more effort, but can achieve higher scores.
-If you miss the deadline, you will be assigned an easy project.
+If you miss the deadline, you will be assigned a standard project.

 You are expected to address the questions raised in the description.
 But you are free to widen the scope of the research.